Julian52575/Hylozoa-Engine/README.md

 **We are looking for contributors !**

-Read the document [here](/documentation/contributing) to get started on your Hylozoa life
+Read the document [here](/documentation/contributing) to get started on your Hylozoa life.
+The project is composed of 2 repositories: [Engine](https://github.com/Julian52575/Hylozoa-Engine-Engine/tree/dev) and [Editor/UI](https://github.com/Julian52575/Hylozoa-Engine-Ui).

 ## Discord server